 White has been a talk show staple for so many decades that it isn't crazy to think she reminds us of a mother or grandmother.
 But later in her life, she found enough attitude that she could make even David Letterman blush.

 White got her lifetime achievement award from the Screen Actors Guild in 2009 -- and still had a lot ahead of her.
 She's always given off that earnest, humble warmth even when playing a bit naughty.
-"I actually know many of you and worked with you...maybe had a couple."
+"I actually know many of you and worked with quite a few...maybe had a couple."

 No matter how old long you live, there aren't many actors who can boast three hit TV shows.
 In "Hot in Cleveland," White got to feel sexy and wanted and do whatever she wanted, even if that meant squeezing a football player's pecs.

-And just because it would be impossible not to, here's White making out with Bradley Cooper, probably one of his finest moments ever captured on film.
+And just because it would be impossible not to, here's White making out with Bradley Cooper on "SNL," probably one of his finest moments ever captured on film.